 Brewers' Neil Walker: Out of lineup Sunday

-Walker is not in the lineup for Sunday's game against the Marlins.
+Walker is not in the lineup for Sunday's game against the Cubs.

-Walker played hero during Friday's win over the Marlins, slugging a grand slam in the eighth inning of that contest.
-Despite his recent success, he'll open the game on the bench for the second consecutive day as the Brewers are facing off against Marlins southpaw Dillon Peters.
-Hernan Perez will again draw the start at second base and bat leadoff in his stead.
+Walker struck out in four of his five at-bats during Saturday's dramatic extra-innings victory over the Cubs, and will be stationed on the bench as the Brewers face off against southpaw Jose Quintana.
+Hernan Perez draws the start at second base and will bat leadoff.

 More News